Traveling as a family of 5 is a huge challenge.

 I actually found that most grocery stores had Bragg’s raw, unfiltered apple cider vinegar in stock so I opted to buy it while on vacation instead of bringing my own to cut down on bulky items in my suitcase.
 But again, depending on where you’re visiting, you might need to bring vs. buy on site.

 4. Sweeten up with raw honey.
-I brought my own raw, organic honey to sweetened up my tea every morning (and raw can be hard to find in many grocery stores), but I also love honey because it can be used to soothe sore throats as well as used a facial cleanser and blemish spot corrector.
+I brought my own raw honey to sweetened up my tea every morning (and raw can be hard to find in many grocery stores), but I also love honey because it can be used to soothe sore throats as well as used a facial cleanser and blemish spot corrector.

 I love Trader Joe’s organic, raw and fair trade honey, but I also like YS Eco Bee Farms raw, organic honey.